Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Tutorial on Federated Learning --- Pill classification for pharmaceutical manufacturing

 The federated system must handle variability in client data distribution, computational capacity, and network conditions.
 The \texttt{FedCustom} strategy manages such variability, including client failures, by setting \texttt{accept\_failures=True}\cite{beutel2020flower}.
 This setting ensures that training continues even if some clients fail to participate in specific rounds.
 The strategy also allows dynamic configuration of local hyperparameters, which adjusts training parameters such as the learning rate and the number of epochs based on the current round.
 Evaluation is handled similarly, allowing clients to locally test their models on validation data and report metrics such as loss and accuracy.
 Algorithm \ref{alg:2} exemplifies the procedure for the client-side training process.

-A dynamic adjustment of learning rates is implemented to improve performance.
-Clients are divided into two groups: the first half receives a standard learning rate.
-In contrast, the second half has a higher learning rate to accelerate convergence in clients with better data or more computational resources.
-Pseudocode for learning rate adjustment is provided in Algorithm \ref{alg:3}.
+In distributed settings, the clients must train the same models but can choose different hyperparameters, to better suit their data quality or computational resources.
+To represent this, we let the learning rates be client-specific.

-Finally, after setting up the global model, data loaders, and the federated strategy, the simulation is initiated using \texttt{flower.simulation.start\_simulation}\cite{beutel2020flower}.
+Finally, after setting up the global model, data loaders, and the federated strategy, the simulation is initiated using \texttt{Flower.simulation.start\_simulation}\cite{beutel2020flower}.
 This command triggers federated training, in which each client independently trains its model and periodically synchronizes with the global server.
 The server aggregates client models across several training rounds, progressively refining the global model.
-FL, in this context, ensures privacy as no raw data is shared between clients, complying with strict privacy regulations common in chemical engineering and related fields.
+FL ensures privacy in this context by not sharing raw data with clients and complying with strict privacy regulations common in chemical engineering and related fields.